valentinhofmann/dialect-prejudice/README.md

 - `$device` specifies the device on which to run the code.

-For OpenAI models, you need to put your API key into a file called `.env` at the root of the repository (e.g., `OPENAI_KEY=123456789`).
+For OpenAI models, you need to put your OpenAI API key into a file called `.env` at the root of the repository (e.g., `OPENAI_KEY=123456789`).
 We also use separate Python files to conduct Matched Guise Probing with OpenAI models.
 For example, you can run the following command for GPT4:

 ```
 python3.10 mgp_gpt4.py \